OAI/OpenAPI-Specification/versions/2.0.md

 - Parameter must be unique within their given container list level.
 This refers to [Path Item's parameters](#pathItemParameters) and [Operation's parameters](#operationParameters).
 - The restrictions of the `[required](#parameterRequired)` field are not enforced by the schema.
 Check the property's description for further details.
+- There must be at least one response defined in the [Responses Obejct](#responsesObject), including the `default` response.
+This does not include vendor extension definitions.
+- In the [Example Object](#exampleObject) there's no validation in the schema that the property names (the mime types) are valid as described by the object.